Wildfires, evacuations across California’s Los Angeles: What we know

 What will happen next?

-A “Particularly Dangerous Situation” red flag warning has been issued for 19 million people in parts of Southern California.
+A red flag warning, indicating a “particularly dangerous situation”, has been issued for 19 million people in parts of Southern California.
 This warning is usually issued only “in rare situations when long-lived, strong and violent tornadoes are possible,” according to the National Weather Service.
-It was last issued during the December 2024 Franklin Fire which scorched approximately 1,633 hectares (4,037 acres), damaged or destroyed 48 structures, and was fully contained by December 18.
+It was last issued during the Franklin Fire.

 Amid all this, power outages have also hit the city.
 CBS News reported that as of 12:30am local time (08:30 GMT) on Wednesday, the Los Angeles Department of Water and Power had reported about 127,000 customers as being without power.
 Data from PowerOutage.us showed more than 220,000 homes and businesses in Los Angeles County were without power late on Tuesday.